Summer ushers in a whirlwind of summer camps with laughter and songs echoing through the trees.

 - Desire a cooperative, team-oriented work atmosphere

-- Have experience working with children and want to mentor them to find and be their best selves
+- Have experience working with children or teens and want to mentor them to find and be their best selves

 - Are able and willing to accept and effectively act on feedback and guidance

 - Have a passion for the outdoors and are comfortable working in the outdoors in all kinds of weather

 - Are committed to Schoolhouse’s mission and values